facile-it/facile-it.github.io/content/blog/eng/visual-debt-typehints.md

 ### Strict types enforcing

-In the last part of this PR, I added the `declare(strict_types=1)` directive everywhere in my code.
+In the last part of this PR, I also added the `declare(strict_types=1)` directive everywhere in my code.
 This directive changes the behavior of type hints: with it, passed values are no longer silently casted (if possible) to the type-hinted, required type, but instead they **trigger an immediate error if the type doesn't match**; for example, passing a `"10"` string into a `int` or `float` type hint will no longer trigger an automatic conversion to `10` or `10.0`, but trigger an error.

 I would admit that this is a matter of personal preference, and I would not suggest to use this everywhere, especially if there isn't a very thorough test coverage; it may lead to unneeded failures in very unsuspecting places, and it may cause friction when intergrating code with external libraries that take advantage of the implicit type casting that PHP has always done.